By Vernon Roderick, Last updated: January 29, 2023

 Each file should be organized according to file type – Images, Videos, Audio, Documents, and Download History.
 Inside the app, there’s a section showing the storages you have on your phone – Device storage and SD card.
 Select SD card and browse for the video files that went missing from your phone’s internal storage.

 If you haven’t included the deleted videos in your recent backup or you just don’t perform any backup procedures at all, using a recovery tool like our Fonedog toolkit can help you out in resolving this problem.
-Our Android Data Recovery Developed by FoneDog inventor is a tool with comprehensive and easy-to-follow instructions
+Our Android Data Recovery Developed by FoneDog inventor is a tool with comprehensive and easy-to-follow instructions in recovering deleted or lost files and data from any Android device.

 The Android Data Recovery is one of the main modules of our Fonedog toolkit, and the other modules it has are used for system recovery, bulk deletion of data, system rooting procedures and data backup and restore that are also applicable to iOS devices.